lfe/lfe.github.io/index.markdown

 To the taste of Erlang, aged in the oaken barrels of Lisp, served at a temperature of perfect hotness.

+### What is this?

-Welcome to LFE -- Lisp Flavoured Erlang -- a Lisp syntax front-end to the Erlang compiler.
+You are at the home page of LFE -- Lisp Flavoured Erlang -- a Lisp syntax front-end to the Erlang compiler.
 LFE is a Lisp-2, like Common Lisp.
 LFE comes with a REPL (shell) for use with interactive coding.

 Also, note that code produced with LFE is compatible with normal Erlang code.

 ### Features

+Below are some of the key features of LFE, with code samples to help illustrate them.

+#### Macros

+TBD

+#### Pattern Matching

 TBD

 ### Shiny!

 For those that can't wait, here's an example client/server in action:

 {% highlight cl %}
 (defmodule ping_pong
   (export (start_link 0) (ping 0))